velis74/DynamicForms/README.rst

        description = models.CharField(max_length=20, help_text='Item description')

 Following is an example page template to render straight router URLs.
-The emphasized lines show the lines that obtain and render the actual data, be it table or form.
+Lines 12, 17 & 20 show the lines that obtain and render the actual data, be it table or form.
 See DYNAMICFORMS_PAGE_TEMPLATE.

 .. code-block:: django
-   :caption: examples/templates/examples/page.html
-   :name: examples/templates/examples/page.html
-   :emphasize-lines: 12, 17, 20

    {% extends 'examples/base.html' %}
    {% load dynamicforms %}